The topic of high cholesterol is close to my heart. It’s something that I’ve been struggling with it all my life.

 - Sexual dysfunction

 - Cognitive loss

-Does statins cause cancer (or not)?
+Do statins cause cancer (or not)?

-Even with the inconclusive evidence, they still don’t recommend people taking lipid-lowering drugs except in cases where there is short-term risk of coronary heart disease.
+Even with the inconclusive evidence, they still don’t recommend people taking lipid-lowering drugs except in cases where there is a short-term risk of coronary heart disease.

-However other publications state otherwise.
+However, other publications state otherwise.
 In this article published at WebMD, HealthDay reporter Steven Reinberg says that cancer patients who take statins may live longer compared to patients who aren’t taking it.

 Over a million cancer patients took part in that study – they took statins such as Lipitor and Crestor.